 We don’t just speak with our mouths.
-We also speak with our faces, our eyes, our respiratory systems, our lips, our tongues, our mouths, our brains.
+We also speak with our bodies, our hands, our faces, our eyes, our respiratory systems, our lips, our tongues, our mouths, our brains.
 Various sayings emphasize the importance of these body parts in the production of language.
 Making faces.
 Her eyes spoke volumes.
 Hot air.
 Words dripped from her lips like honey.
 Mother tongue (implying that the language gives birth to the person).
 Mouthing off.
 Getting something off your mind.
 We used to talk about venting the spleen, letting out our angry feelings, but the truth is we don’t use the spleen.
 Speaking involves only certain parts of the body, so “I” tends to represent those parts.

 When Donald Barthelme took popular characters (Batman and the Joker) and placed them in unusual, postmodern situations in his short story “The Joker’s Greatest Triumph” (1967), he was doing something new: taking an old, familiar story and turning it inside out.
 He did something as daring when he reinvented the story of Snow White in his 1967 novel of the same name.

 The importance of these literary experiments can be seen in the influence they have had on generations of writers.
 Now reinventions of popular stories (such as the inversion of the superhero comic in Alan Moore’s Watchmen) and retellings of fairy tales (like Gregory Maguire’s Wicked) are as common as a cold, but when my paperback edition of Snow White was reprinted in 1971, the experiment was unusual enough to warrant this statement on the back: “Donald Barthelme’s Snow White is not the fairy tale you remember.
 But it’s the one you will never forget.”